hrkloeck/RFIWIPER/README.md

                         only with --DOPLOT_FINAL_SPEC]
   --DOLOADMASK=LOADMASK
                         Upload the mask.
-  --DONOTCPUS           Switch off using multiple CPUs on the maschine --USENCPUS=USENCPUS   Define the number of CPUs to use --SILENCE             Switch off all output --DO_RFI_REPORT=DO_RFI_REPORT
+  --DONOTCPUS           Switch off using multiple CPUs on the machine --USENCPUS=USENCPUS   Define the number of CPUs to use --HEAT_BACKEND        Use the Heat backend for parallelization and GPU support --SILENCE             Switch off all output --DO_RFI_REPORT=DO_RFI_REPORT
                         provides info and SPWD plots.
 Input is number of SPWD